10 ways to improve your garden

 Garden pots and containers

 The bigger the better!
 Anything as long as it’s big.
 Plants need a lot of root space and water and stability from wind.
 To make the plants happy and to minimise how much human effort is required to keep them going, choose big.
-I like all sorts of plant pots so look out for nice galvanised ones, or well-made coopered wooden pots with steel bands (try Dewiltfang) or great big plain Italian terracotta.
+I like all sorts of plant pots so look out for nice galvanised ones, or well-made coopered wooden pots with steel bands (try Dewiltfang) or great big plain Italian terracotta pots.
 It is worth spending as a good one will last forever.
 Consider very carefully where it will go, as once they are filled they are hard to move.
-Head to Gardens Illustrated‘s plant containers page for more inspiration.

 The pleasure of gathering one’s own food from the garden is a pleasure unsurpassed.
 Smugly setting down a tiny bowl of tiny alpine strawberries from a garden three feet square knowing the flavour will provoke admiration and envy.
 Why not make veg beds and herb beds on legs like tables so they are easy to manage and away from the neighbour’s cats (don’t get me started)?
 It’s relatively easy – and advisable – to protect table beds with netting.
 Maybe building a proper outdoor kitchen is a consideration.
 Pizza ovens are easy to build and can be used as a wood-fired fireplace even if you aren’t hungry.